 What parents need to know

-Parents need to know that preschoolers will be drawn to this well-rounded cartoon that exposes kids to the basics of the Mandarin language and Chinese culture.
+Parents need to know that preschoolers will be drawn to Ni Hao, Kai-lan, a well-rounded cartoon that exposes kids to the basics of the Mandarin language and Chinese culture.
 Kids will easily relate to the stories of 5-year-old Kai-lan and her friends, and they'll learn constructive ways of handling social-emotional issues like fear, sharing, and jealousy.
 Song, dance, and plenty of interactivity add to this entirely kid-friendly package, and parents can feel good about both its educational quality and positive lessons.

 What's the story?